RametteLab/CAPASYDIS/Golang/NR99 workflow.md

   ;Citrobacter; lightgreen

-=> then go to R scripts or HTML Utilities in this repository for analysis and visualization of the CAPASYDIS-generated file.
+=> then go to the [R scripts](https://github.com/RametteLab/CAPASYDIS/tree/main/NR99/R%20scripts) or [HTML Utilities](https://github.com/RametteLab/CAPASYDIS/tree/main/JavaScript) in this repository for analysis and visualization of the CAPASYDIS-generated file.

 ## Coloring by domain